Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/README.md

 <img width="377" alt="Data cleaning pic" src="https://github.com/Gino-Freud-Hobayan/Exploratory_Data_Analysis_COVID19_on_Python/assets/117270964/f540d704-b3ea-4e65-9b85-aa0667b15642">

-We dealt with 5 batches containing around 4.1 million rows of data in total.
+We dealt with 5 batches containing 4.1 million + rows of data in total.

 After filtering it, we now only had 168,000 + rows of data to work with.